 Area of sycamore felled in 2000 and restocked 2001 with native broadleaves and small proportion of pine in tubes.
 Occasional mature oak, beech, Scots pine and Norway spruce retained as overstorey plus some birch and rowan along path edge.
 Ground flora is grasses, raspberry, willowherb and bramble.
-NVC type W10 (modified).
+NVC type W10

-1 i e

-3j 1.80 Oak 1900 null Connecting Long Established
+(mod (modified).
+3j 1.80 Oak (pedunculate) 1900 High forest Connecting People with woods & trees, Long Established Woodland of Plantation Origin Long Established Woodland of Plantation Origin

-(pedunc People with Woodland of

-ulate) woods & trees Plantation Origin

-Long

-Established

-Woodland of

-Plantation

-Origin

 Open stand of mature pedunculate oak, downy birch and rowan, with occasional beech and sycamore.
 Mature older trees occupy about 30% of the canopy and the understorey, which contains rowan, with broom and holly and the occasional young oak and sycamore tree, about 50%.
 Most of the open areas are dominated by bracken, with soft grasses occurring throughout.
-NVC type W11.
+NVC type WII.
 There is also a small car park to the south.